 Note that this is a custom UI from the website.

-Another nice touch to Owen’s demo is that if the user clicks to enable notifications, the site adds a semi-transparent overlay over the entire page when it shows the permission prompt.
-This draws the users attention to the permission prompt.
+Another nice touch to Owen’s demo is that if the user clicks to enable notifications, the site adds a semi-transparent overlay over the entire page when it shows the permission prompt, drawing the users attention to the permission prompt.

 The alternative to this example, the bad UX for asking permission, is to request permission as soon as a user lands on the airline’s site.

-This approach provides no context as to why notifications are needed or useful to the user.
-The user is also blocked from achieving their original task (i.e. book a flight) by this permission prompt.
+This approach provides no context as to why notifications are needed or useful to the user while blocking them from achieving their original task of booking a flight.

 For example instant messaging and email clients.
-Showing a message for a new message or email is an established user experience across a range of platforms.
+Showing a notification for a new message or email is an established user experience across various platforms.

-For these category of apps, it’s worth considering the double permission pattern.
+For this category of apps, it’s worth considering the double permission pattern.

-With this approach you display a custom permission prompt in your web app which asks the user to enable notifications.
-By doing this the user can chose enable or disable without your website running the risk of being permanently blocked.
+With this approach, you display a custom permission prompt in your web app, asking the user to enable notifications with context on what the app will do with this permission.
 If the user selects enable on the custom UI, display the actual permission prompt, otherwise hide your custom pop-up and ask some other time.

 If the user clicks accept, the actual permission prompt is shown:

-I was also a big fan of Slacks first notification when you allow the permission.
+I was also a big fan of Slacks’ first notification when you grant the permission.

 You can move notifications into a settings panel, giving users an easy way to enable and disable push messaging, without the need of cluttering your web app’s UI.

-A good example of this is Google I/O’s 2016 site.
-When you first load up the Google I/O site, you aren’t asked to do anything, the user is left to explore the site.
+A great example of this is Google I/O’s 2016 site.
+When you first load up the Google I/O site, there are no pop-ups, the user is left to explore the site.

 After a few visits, clicking the menu item on the right reveals a settings panel allowing the user to set up and manage notifications.

-After the permission has been granted the checkbox is checked and the user is good to go.
+Once the user has granted the permission, the checkbox becomes checked, and the user can receive notifications.
 The great thing about this UI is that users can enable and disable notifications from one location on the website.

-Slack also does a good job at giving users control over their notifications.
-They offer a host of options allowing users to customise the notifications they receive.
+Slack also does an excellent job of giving users control over their notifications.
+They offer a host of options allowing users to customize the notifications they receive.

-This doesn’t drive users to enable push notifications, but offers a reliable and easy way for users to opt in and out of engaging with your website.
-For sites like blogs that might have some regular viewers as well as high bounce rates, this is a solid option as it targets regular viewers without annoying drive-by visitors.
+This UX doesn’t drive users to enable push notifications, but offers a reliable and easy way for users to opt-in and out of engaging with your website.
+For sites like blogs that might have some regular viewers and high bounce rates, this is a solid option as it targets regular viewers without annoying drive-by visitors.

-On my personal site I have a toggle switch for push messaging in the footer.
+On an old version of my site, I have a toggle switch for push messaging in the footer.

-It’s fairly out of the way, but for regular visitors it should get enough attention from readers wanting to get updates.
+It’s somewhat out of the way, but for regular visitors, it should get enough attention from readers wanting to get updates.
 One-time visitors are completely unaffected.